prabhu43/cka-exam/artifacts/07-kubeconfig-csr.md

 # Ensure the status of csr is approved
 kubectl get csr

-# Check the status.certificate; it is the signed certificate
+# Check the status.certificate; it is the signed certificate(base64 encoded)
 kubectl get csr/prabhu -o yaml

 # fetch the signed certificate